AaltoSciComp/python-for-scicomp/content/scripts.rst

 Command line arguments with ``sys.argv``
 ----------------------------------------

-We have better organized our code but it still cannot easily process time ranges or a specified output file name.
-For this, rather than copying several time the same code for different time ranges or output file names, we can update the main code to take the start/end time and output file name from the command line
+We now have a better organized code but it still cannot easily process time ranges or a specified output file name.
+To achieve this, rather than copying the same code several times for different time ranges or output file names, we can update the main code to take the start/end time and output file name from the command line

-**Example**: We modify the **weather_observations.py** script to allow passing both start and end data as well as the output argument to the function:
+**Example**: We modify the **weather_observations.py** script such that we allow start and end times as well as the output file to be passed in as arguments to the function:

 .. code-block:: python
    :emphasize-lines: 1,6-7,9